mdditt2000/kubernetes-1-26/cni/flannel/README.md

 * Flannel is very simple to setup in Kubernetes
 * Works really but not easy to customize when intergrating with BIG-IP.
 For example if you want to change the VNI to support multiple tunnels
 * VXLAN not easy to setup and very difficult troubleshoot when things do not work
+* BIG-IP Ha not possible unless you disable all floating address on BIG-IP.
+That is not really possible for some BIG-IP users